adrian-soto/mock-request/README.md

 Until a more complete of examples is available, you can get a good sense of how to use this package by working through the `[tests/files/yelp-api-request.ipynb](https://github.com/adrian-soto/mock-request/blob/master/tests/files/yelp-api-request.ipynb) notebook`.

 ## Installation
 This package is not yet available in PyPy, but you can still install it using `pip`.
-First clone the repo, navigate into the repo derectory, and then issue
+First clone the repo, navigate into the repo directory, and then issue
 ```sh
 $ pip install mock_request --user
 ```